 We have worked closely with Excite-ed to deliver e-safety talks and assemblies to the children and parents of the school.

-This year, on Safer Internet Day, children took part in a number of different activities to help them understand the importance of staying safe online.
+On Safer Internet Day, children took part in a number of different activities to help them understand the importance of staying safe online.
 For instance, Class 3 learnt about the importance of staying safe when sharing photographs online.
 They now understand the ways in which photographs can stay online forever and identify images that create either a positive or negative impression.

 To take the Safer Internet Day online quiz click here